-Attune 2021 will mark many firsts for SocialChorus.
-It’s our first fully virtual summit, the first exploring the digital employee experience, and the first time we’re able to offer attendance at no cost.
-Considering all of these milestones, we’re making sure our lineup is engaging, entertaining and the complete opposite of a two-day zoom call.
-That’s why we’re bringing on speakers with unique stories and points of view—and these are a few of the ones we’re most excited about.
+Attune 2021 marked many firsts for SocialChorus.
+It was our first fully virtual summit, the first exploring the digital employee experience, and the first time we were able to offer attendance at no cost.
+Considering all of these milestones, we made sure our lineup was engaging, entertaining and the complete opposite of a two-day zoom call.
+If you missed Attune, all sessions are now available on-demand!
+Here are a few we think were not to be missed:

 5 Attune speakers you should know